Influenza virus vaccine (By injection)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Most people need only 1 dose of the vaccine.
-If your child needs a second dose of the vaccine, it is important for him to receive the second dose on schedule.
+If your child needs a second dose, it is important for the vaccine to be given on schedule.
+If you must cancel an appointment, make a new one right away.

 Drugs and Foods to Avoid